What is Search Engine Optimization (SEO)? The CMOs Guide

 Key elements of an SEO strategy

 Before you can properly invest in search engine optimization, you need to understand the key elements of an effective SEO strategy.

 Technical SEO is the process of optimizing a website to comply with Google’s technical requirements.
-Typically, SEO experts and web developers handle these elements.
+Typically, web developers handle these elements.
 The main categories of technical SEO include:

 - Website architecture